BRACKETS-by-TRIAD/harbor-installer/harbor-installer-README.md

 `harbor update`

 in your working directory and confirm all overrides.
-This will update harbor based on current harbor or harbor-ionic file.
+This will update harbor based on current harbor type.

 ## New harbor project (docker) ##

-To create a new harbor project, you can choose from multiple environments: `craftable`, `laravel`, `ionic` or `empty`.
+To create a new harbor project, you can choose from multiple environments: `craftable`, `laravel`, `php` or `ionic`.

 #### Craftable ####